 I do not wish to keep harping in such a bleak tone, but there is an urgency to our human motherland that cannot help but impact everyone on earth.
 But I will still narrow the focus of this discussion to two nations, those more impacted by the wider world, mostly due to colonization and democracy.
 We will look more deeply into South Africa and Nigeria.

 Now I have never visited either of these nations.
 In fact, I’ve never been to Africa at all.
 This has not consciously been by choice, as there certainly is reason for me to go.
-For the purpose of this discussion we will discount northern African nations such as Egypt, Libya, Somalia, and other horrendously chaotic nations, whose complexion more represents their southern Asian borders than the heart of Africa (although who, really, has no interest in visiting Egypt?)
-But Africa has been a great mystery to the west since we crawled out of the slime and sailed away to strange netherworlds, lands of ice and cold, fading ourselves into opposing races, having the waters sink and re-shape our eyes and nose and mouth.
-Even in early America (which could just as easily be thought of as what became of Mexico during the Aztec era), the changes of body type and form proves, in and of itself, the accuracy of theories of evolution.
-Since we all come from the same spot, our diversity has far more to do with travel and settlement, with changes in diet and the requirements of survival in different climates, like the altered beak of a finch, than with any presumed inherent purity.
+For the purpose of this discussion we will discount northern African nations such as Egypt, Libya, Somalia, and other horrendously chaotic places, whose complexion more represents their southern Asian borders than the heart of Africa (although who, really, has no interest in visiting Egypt?)
+But Africa has been a great mystery to the west since we crawled out of the slime and sailed away to strange netherworlds, lands of ice and stone, fading ourselves into opposing races, having the waters sink and re-shape our eyes and noses and mouths.
+Even in early America (which could just as easily be thought of as what became of Mexico during the Aztec era), the changes of body type and form proves, in and of itself, the fundamental truth of theories of evolution.
+Since we all come from the same spot, our diversity has far more to do with travel and settlement, with changes in diet and the requirements of survival in different climates, like the altered beak of a finch picking bugs out of different crevices, than with any presumed inherent purity.

 South Africa has the second largest economy on the continent (behind only Nigeria), yet this does not exclude the nation from some serious financial problems.
 The unemployment rate within South Africa is over 27%, which of course leads to quite a bit of crime.
 There are angry, jobless people standing around with nothing to do and no money to distract them.
 They glare at cars going by.
 Their historic resentments have seeped into their very biology, and the occasional outbursts of violence against anyone deemed weaker creates several neighborhoods that are downright terrifying.